Which Yoga Is Best For Constipation?

 – Wind-Relieving Pose: This pose is famous for being so capable of stimulating the bowels that yogis named it after wind-relieving actions.
 While lying on your back as you face the ceiling, bring one knee to your chest, along with your nose to your knee.
 Publish your head to the floor while pulling your knee into your chest and stomach.
 Switch legs doing the same thing on the opposite side, before doing it with both legs at the same time.
 Bending both knees, press both legs in your stomach, so you seem like a flatulent ball.

 – Chair Pose: Standing straight up as you raise both arms above your head with your palms facing each other.
 Maintain extension of your arms as you bend your knees with your back straight and thighs parallel to the ground.
 Then, bring your palms together in prayer and twist.

-– Crescent Lunge Twist: Start in a lunge position with your bent knee in 90-degrees and the feet of your straight leg facing straight forward.
-Put your hands into prayer, rotate your torso towards your bent leg, hitting the contrary elbow and twist, while keeping your hips straight.
+– Crescent Lunge Twist: Start in a lunge position with your bent knee at 90 degrees and the feet of your straight leg facing straight forward.
+Put your hands into prayer, rotate your torso towards your bent leg, hitting the contrary elbow, and twist, while keeping your hips straight.
 Repeat on each side.

 Another reason why yoga is useful for constipation is that it is a healthy way to handle stress.
 So simple moves such as Corpse Pose in which you simply lay flat on your back with your eyes closed can also be tremendously valuable.